samliu21/image-colorizer/README.md

 <img src='test/example2.png' style='height: 400px'>

 ## Model
-The first half of the neural network consists of part of the famous VGG16 algorithm.
-Some of the later layers, which are used for classification, were removed.
-The latter half of the network is made of a series of 2D convolution, dropout, upsampling, and 2D convolution transpose layers.
+The first part of the neural network uses the pretrained VGG16 network.
+The second part of the network is a series of 2D convolution, dropout, upsampling, and 2D convolution transpose layers.
 The model uses the Adam optimizer and the mean squared error loss function.
-It was trained over tens of thousands of landscape images.

 A summary of the neural network can be found below: